 • Architecture (pre-1900, I draw/design some too).

-• Nature (video series).
+• Nature (produce a video series).

 • Social Media.

 • Virtual Travel & Exploration via Google Street View.

 I asked some of the people who know me to quickly come up with a brief description about me.
 Here's what they said:

 • "I would describe you as being very intelligent and having an awareness that creates friction with the general world."

 • "Billy is one of the most intelligent individuals I've ever met.
 He also has a kind heart and cares about those who get close to him."